typeRob/DAMPP/README.md

 ./setup_start.sh
 ```

-You will be asked to insert the absolute path of the folder you want to use as Apache default and the root password for the database, then it's going to start the container
+You will be asked to insert the absolute path(only absolute paths works!) of the folder you want to use as Apache default and the root password for the database, then it's going to start the container

 If you want to configure yourself, just change the folder in the [docker compose file](docker-compose.yml)
 file and then run